mitchellurgero/BootWiki/README.md

 ```
 <a href="./?page=folder/filename.md">Link Title</a>
 ```
---or--
+--or if using mod_rewrite in apache--
 ```
-<a href="?page=folder">Link to folder</a>
-A link to a folder will list the files in the folder as blog posts.
+<a href="filename.md">Link Title</a>
+or
+<a href="folder/filename.md">Link Title</a>
 ```

+### How to make a plugin

+This documentation will be in it's own file called "PLUGINS.md" eventually, for now just look at the example "Blog" plugin.